jpmcgrath/edit-inline-jquery-plugin/README.md

 Installation
 ------------

 Copy jquery.editinline.js (or jquery.editinline.js.coffee if you have an asset pipeline) into a public directory in your application.

 Usage
 -----

+The plugin works by replacing the content of the selected DOM element with an input field.
+Currently only input[type='text'], textarea support will be added in a future release.

+The name attribute of the field will be the same as the name attribute of the selected DOM element.
+If no name attribute is set, the name of the field will be "value".

+Example use:

+    <span id='pageTitle' name='title'>Enter the title here</span>

+For the element that you want

-    $('inline-editable').editInline(postURL, linkColor)
+    $('#pageTitle').editInline(postURL, linkColor)

 where:
   postURL => url for the AJAX to post the result to linkColor => the color of the edit link

 Home
 ----